Level Descriptions

 Advanced (Level 5)

 At this level, self-criticism may be your strongest asset.
-If you with good conscience can admit that you without a problem have surpassed the above level descriptions and need that little extra something to reach total perfection, this is the level for you.
+If you with good conscience can say that you without a problem have moved way beyond all things in the level 4 description above, this is the level for you.
 Improvisation comes with ease, in various tempos and musical styles.

 Professional (Level 6)

 The professional track is set at a very high level, appropriate for professional tap dancers with the highest level of experience and competence.
-In this level you very quickly learn and understand new movements and musical concepts, but even more so, also can use all your skills to develop your own artistic ideas.
+In this level you very quickly learn and understand new movements and musical concepts, and you use all your skills to develop your own artistic ideas.
 Improvisation is like breathing, and you do it with ease in any tempo and musical style.